silentgameplays/Manhunt-Windows-11-Fix/README.md

 # Combination of fixes,testing,manual configuration is done by silentgameplayzz.
 Hopefully will work for everyone and will save time looking for workarounds.
 # NB added wine-based wrappers for Windows 10 2004 build support.

+# NB for all the users,please report any issues to the issues section in the github repo,not on my gaming youtube channel under unrelated videos!

 # Cheers!
 # silentgamepls